SoftUni-Internal/interactive-content/EN/04-Arrays-Advanced/04-Summary.md

 In this lesson we learned:

-* Arrays in JavaScript have a lot of built-in methods.
+* Arrays in JavaScript have a lot of built\-in methods.

 * We can add, remove, or insert elements at runtime.